mertunsaldi/me462_hockey/docs/ball_example_usage.md

   useful when writing small scripts.
 - `simple_api.py` – interprets a list of action dictionaries and runs them sequentially using the `CommandScenario` class.
-- `master_pico.py` – manages the serial connection to the master Pico that forwards commands to the slaves.
 - `detectors.py` and `trackers.py` – implement ArUco and ball detection
   along with Kalman-based tracking.